-Jeffrey Blum is DISH’s Senior Vice President and Deputy General Counsel, overseeing litigation and government affairs in Washington, D.C.
-He has been with DISH since 2005.
+Jeffrey H. Blum is the Senior Vice-President and Deputy General Counsel of DISH Network L.L.C., overseeing litigation and government affairs in Washington, DC.
+He has been with DISH for over 11 years.